levinine/sqs-toolbox/README.md

 sqs-toolbox list-queues dev
 ```

-this will print all the queues from the given region with the name prefix 'dev', [name] is an optional parameter.
+this will print all the queues from the given region with the name prefix `dev`, `[name]` is an optional parameter.

 #### Moving messages from one queue to another